gofmanben/VERILOG/Lab06/README.md

 This project implements the **Subway Slugging VGA game** from Lab 6 using a **synchronous, structural Verilog** design on the **BASYS3** board, plus a matching **Python/pygame simulator** that mirrors the Verilog geometry and behavior.

+For a deeper dive into the implementation, including module descriptions and code-referenced links, see [Overview.md](Overview.md)

 The design drives a 640×480 VGA display with:

 - **slug** that can switch between three tracks or hover above the middle track